Srinidhi-111/gigshield/README.md

 ## 💡 Our Solution

-GigShield is built around one core insight: **the disruptions that cost Murugan money are measurable, verifiable, and predictable.** If we can measure them objectively, we can automate the entire insurance process around them.
+StreetGuard is built around one core insight: **the disruptions that cost Murugan money are measurable, verifiable, and predictable.** If we can measure them objectively, we can automate the entire insurance process around them.

 That's parametric insurance.

-Instead of asking Murugan to prove he lost income, GigShield monitors his zone in real time.
+Instead of asking Murugan to prove he lost income, StreetGuard monitors his zone in real time.
 When rainfall in Tambaram crosses 20mm/hr, we don't need him to call anyone.
 We already know he couldn't work.
 The payout triggers automatically.

-**GigShield in one sentence:** A ₹84/week subscription that pays Murugan automatically when the weather or city makes it impossible for him to earn.
+**StreetGuard in one sentence:** A ₹84/week subscription that pays Murugan automatically when the weather or city makes it impossible for him to earn.

 **What we cover:** Platform income loss due to external, verifiable disruptions.
 **What we don't cover:** Health, accidents, vehicle damage, or personal emergencies.